Clayco Future Leaders Fellowship

 Through this fellowship, Opera Theatre seeks to introduce a diverse group of young professionals to the issues, challenges, and rewards of running an arts organization, whereby developing successful arts administrators who represent the diversity of our communities and who will add to the vibrant future of the opera field.

-All Fellows will receive a full-time salary, benefits, a relocation and transportation stipend, and professional development.
+All Fellows will receive a full-time salary of $750 per week, benefits, a relocation reimbursement and monthly transportation stipend, and professional development.

 Application and Selection:

-Individuals from backgrounds historically underrepresented in opera and arts administration, particularly those who identify as BIPOC, are invited to apply.
+Individuals from backgrounds historically underrepresented in opera and arts administration, specifically those who identify as BIPOC, are invited to apply.

 All candidates must complete the online application, which includes submitting a resume, cover letter explaining their interest in the program, and response to brief essay questions.